froydnj/android-note-linking-bug/README.md

 ```

 Note how the `.note.*` sections with differing alignments have wound up
-in differnt segments, each with appropriate alignments.  `strip` works
+in different segments, each with appropriate alignments.  `strip` works
 correctly on a `ld.bfd`-produced library.